mk20661/CASA0014_Coursework/README.md

 ## Progress and Roadmap 🗓

 ### Current Progress:
-- [√] Light sensor test
+- [x] Light sensor test
-- [√] Sound sensor test
+- [x] Sound sensor test
-- [√] OLED screen test
+- [x] OLED screen test
-- [√] MQTT connection test and public messages to topic test
+- [x] MQTT connection test and public messages to topic test
-- [√] Rotary encoder test
+- [x] Rotary encoder test
-- [√] Combine the OLED screen and rotary encoder to achieve the selection function
+- [x] Combine the OLED screen and rotary encoder to achieve the selection function
-- [√] Combine the Light sensor and Sound sensor to control the Chrono Lumina Light remotely
+- [x] Combine the Light sensor and Sound sensor to control the Chrono Lumina Light remotely
 - [ing] During the test processing, found the noise will influence the sound data collection.
 It need to a way to avoid this issue.
 Now, find two ways:
 **1.** Use the sample windows to calculate the average data  (on software part)
 **2.** Develop a filter to filter the noise (on hardware part)